-Ice Ballet Milkweed has lightly-scented white flat-top flowers at the ends of the stems from mid summer to early fall.
+Cinderella Milkweed features showy lightly-scented shell pink flat-top recurved flowers with white eyes at the ends of the stems from mid summer to early fall, which emerge from distinctive rose flower buds.
 The flowers are excellent for cutting.
-Its narrow leaves remain green in colour throughout the season.
+Its glossy narrow leaves remain forest green in color with distinctive light green veins throughout the season.